Best Cheap Health Insurance in Montana (2025)

 Gold plans pay for about 80% of your medical care.

-Gold plans are a good choice for people who have ongoing health problems.
+Gold plans are a good choice for individuals who have ongoing health problems.
 With a Gold plan, you'll pay very little before your coverage starts, and your annual costs are capped at an affordable level.

 However, Gold plans have expensive monthly rates.
 If you're not seriously sick or injured, it usually doesn't make sense to get a Gold plan.